Estimated reading time: 12 minutes

 Search Engine Optimization: Simplified Guide to SEO Categories

 SEO or Search Engine Optimization can drive business owners nuts!
-It’s sort of on the technical side and the rules surrounding it continuously change.
-However, with all the changes it undergoes, it brings up something rather concerning: SEO gets frequently misinterpreted.
-Plus, it continually gets turned into something that seems way too complicated.
+For one, it’s sort of on the technical side, but not really-ish, and the rules surrounding it continuously change.
+However, it brings up something concerning with all the changes it undergoes: the different types of SEO get frequently misused or underutilized, and it continually gets turned into something that seems way too complicated.

 Time for Change

-Next, its time to think about if we need all of these categories?
-Do we?
-(Answer = Possibly and no.)
+Next, it’s time to consider whether we need all these categories.
+So, do we?
+(Answer = Possibly, probably, and no.)

-So, as a solution, let’s reorganize this mess that we call SEO to educate future SEOs and their clients better!
+So, ultimately, this post aims to help reorganize all of that SEO confusion by educating future SEOs and their clients!
 With so many aspects, Search Engine Optimization can spread anyone thin.

-Now, in all reality, the different categories/names aren’t going away, because different types of SEO have their purpose!
+Ultimately, the different categories/names aren’t going away because different types of SEO have their purpose!

 Onward to the categories!